saturnines/Bazaar-backend/README.md

 ## Disclaimer

 **IMPORTANT:** This system is provided for informational purposes only.
 I am not responsible for any loss of Hypixel Skyblock coins  that may occur as a result of using this api.
 Use at your own risk.
+I only made this to learn about backend stuff lol..

 ## Credits
-A big thank you for Akvav and the Coflnet team for having a bazaar endpoint, without it this project would have not existed.
+A big thank you for Akwav and the Coflnet team for having a bazaar endpoint, without it this project would have not existed.

 CoflNet: [Coflnet/HypixelSkyblock](https://github.com/Coflnet/HypixelSkyblock)